Nicholas Tse: How top actor went from action movies to baking cookies

 In 2014, he launched a TV show called "Chef Nic" that documents his culinary travels with famous friends such as actors Jackie Chan and Fan Bingbing.
 Now in its fourth season, the show is hugely popular in mainland China and has led to other projects.

 Last year, Tse starred in "Chef Nic's World Food Map," in which he reviews restaurants around the world.
-In March, he launches "Celebrity Chef: East vs West," which sees Tse and Canadian chef David Rocco compete to recreate the most authentic versions of local dishes across Asia.
+In March, he stars in "Celebrity Chef: East vs West," which sees Tse and Canadian chef David Rocco compete to recreate the most authentic versions of local dishes across Asia.

 He's also brought his enthusiasm for food to the big screen, starring in last year's "Cook Up a Storm," a movie about two chefs who face off in a TV cooking show.

 Tse's growing reputation as a celebrity foodie helps bring attention to his bakery business.
 As well as the permanent store, Chef Nic's Cookies has expanded with a series of pop-ups around Hong Kong.
-In February, the cookies became permanently available at Hong Kong International Airport.
+In February, the cookies became available at Hong Kong International Airport.

 Related: Sofia Vergara, best-paid actress on TV, is also a business maven